Finn Wiebelhaus: 2025

 In 2025, Wiebelhaus stayed with Haupt Racing Team, as the team switched to Ford Mustang, for a dual campaign in the GT World Challenge Europe Endurance Cup and ADAC GT Masters, in his first season as a Ford Performance GT3 junior.
+Finishing 11th in the Silver Cup of the former series, Wiebelhaus found more success in the latter, winning at the Nürburgring, Red Bull Ring and Hockenheimring en route his first ADAC GT Masters title.